Investing in future strength and capability

 Capacity-building is the process of developing an organization's strength and sustainability.
 More than just important, it is essential for your nonprofit's health and longevity.
 Capacity-building enables you to focus on your mission—not simply on survival.

 What capacity building means

-By definition, capacity building is a measurable improvement in an organization's ability to fulfill its mission through a blend of sound management, strong governance, and dedication to assessing and achieving results.
+By definition, capacity-building is a measurable improvement in an organization's ability to fulfill its mission through a blend of sound management, strong governance, and dedication to assessing and achieving results.

-You might think of capacity building as a specific effort to strengthen:
+Capacity-building is a specific effort to strengthen: